Drawing and mindfulness: beginners guide to approaches and techniques

 What level is the course and do I need any particular skills?

-The workshop is suitable for beginners to drawing and/or mindfulness.
+The workshop is suitable for beginners to mindfulness and/or drawing.

 You should be able to follow simple written and verbal instructions, demonstrations and hand-outs, and will be invited to take part in group discussion.